-When a button battery is placed in the nose or ear, there may be noticeable drainage or pain.
+When a button battery or lithium coin battery is placed in the nose or ear, there may be noticeable drainage or pain.
 Since these symptoms are not unique to button battery injuries, and caregivers may not see the child get ahold of the battery, there can be delayed diagnosis and even greater injury.
 Batteries lodged in the nose or ear can cause extensive damage to structures such as the eardrum and nasal septum.
 The lye burns can lead to infections and, in some cases, permanent breathing, smell and hearing disability.

 When lodged in the esophagus, the lye produced by the electric current rapidly produces burns at that site.
 The esophagus and nearby structures in the chest can be damaged, including the windpipe, lungs and large blood vessels.
 Serious infections usually follow, and bleeding caused by blood vessel damage can create an immediate, life-threatening emergency.
 Survivors may have lifelong disability.

 (right): Rigid esophagoscopy showing button battery injury extending into the muscular layer of esophagus in a child.

 x-ray confirms that a button battery is stuck within the body, treatment is urgent removal.
 The goal is to limit damage to surrounding tissue, and to treat injury that has occurred.
 A child who has ingested a button battery or lithium coin battery also needs follow-up care to identify long-term and delayed complications.

 Parents and caregivers need to be aware of the risk posed by button batteries and lithium coin batteries in their home.
 Keep loose and spare batteries locked away, store any product that uses button batteries or lithium coin batteries out of reach of curious children, and know what to do if they do manage to ingest one.
 Talk with you pediatrician if you have any questions about your child's safety.